StyraInc/regal/README.md

       # not needed as error is the default, but
       # being explicit won't hurt
       level: error
+      # Files can be ignored.
+      # In this example, test files are ignored
+      ignore:
+        files:
+          - "*_test.rego"
 ```

 Regal will automatically search for a configuration file (`.regal/config.yaml`) in the current directory, and if not